Medial Study Can Be Daunting

 College is a sort of “hoop” that has to be jumped through by any professionally-minded person these days, and online options are as good as any.
 With big-ticket “ivy-league” schools, the difference in education quality is minimal.
 Realistically, what is being paid for is a “brand”.

-That “brand”, and the social relationships of the big-ticket institution, are really what set it apart; not quality in educational materials.
+That “brand”, and the social relationships of the big-ticket institution, are really what set it apart, not the quality of educational materials.
 At least, that’s usually the case—not all ivy league schools are the same.
 At any rate, a basic online course, or tutoring program, can put a student of humble means ahead of exceptionally well-funded individuals.

 Scour Academia For Scholarships